 We recommend naming categories using their Top Parent - Parent - Child category.
-For example, we could have a category called Bikes - Comfort - Womens.
+For example, we could have a category called Bikes - Mountain - Full Suspension.

 In most reports in Ascend, selecting a parent category will also include that category's child categories in the report.

-For example, I could create a Product Query to see this week’s sales for Bikes to see all bikes, including Hybrids.
+For example, you could create a Product Query to see this week’s sales for Bikes to see all bikes, including Road.

-Or I could run the query for just Hybrid bikes.
+Or you could run the query for just Hybrid bikes.

 Create a category